Willy-JL/Qubes-Scripts/README.md

 ### Explanation / Usage:
 - `qubes-dom0-copy/move`: **import files to dom0 from other vms**; run the script, select the qube, then the files, and they will appear in the current directory on dom0 (and deleted on the source vm if moving)
 - `qubes-flameshot`: **screenshot with flameshot and copy to qube clipboard**; run the script, make the screenshot, select target qube, paste to your heart's content
+- `qubes-run-focused`: **run command in focused window's qube**; intended for use in keybinds, like opening a file manager in the focused window's qube
 - `qubes-screenshare`: **quickly start a video companion screenshare session**; run the script, select destination qube, then source qube, do what you need, then stop screensharing with the tray icon
 - `qubes-select-qube`: **show a prompt to select a qube**; intended for use in scripts and commands, all other scripts here rely on it